 Department and Faculty

-Mayo Clinic operates one of the largest cancer centers in the United States.
+Mayo Clinic Cancer Center is one of the largest cancer centers in the United States.
 Each year, Mayo Clinic evaluates more than 25,000 patients with diverse solid tumors and hematological disorders.
 In addition, Mayo Clinic evaluates a significant number of patients with nonmalignant hematologic disorders, including thrombocytosis, thrombocytopenia, neutropenia and anemia.
-You will play an important role in the care of these patients.
+Fellows play an important role in caring for patients.

 - Children's Cancer Study Group